-- \Box Attend the IP workshops. - \Box Submit the IP to your faculty advisor by the deadline. - □ Include the following statement on your cover page:

-Submitted in partial fulfillment of the requirements of the degree of Master of Arts (or Master of Education) in International Educational Development (or Comparative and International Education) at Teachers College, Columbia University

-- \square As per New York State requirements, submit a soft copy of your IP to the Program Assistant - □ Complete the release form (available from the program assistant) indicating whether or not you grant permission for the IP to be viewed by other students.
+oxdet Enroll and complete the ITSF 4199 - Required IP Seminar - Research and Writing Seminar in International and Comparati ve ducation 1 or 2 semesters prior to submitting the IP. $\sqsupset$ Submit the IP to your faculty advisor by the deadline. ☐ Include the following statement on your cover page (a sample cover page is available here ): Submitted in partial fulfillment of the requirements of the degree of Master of Arts (or Master of Education) in International Educational Development (or Comparative and International Education) at Teachers College, Columbia University As per New York State requirements, submit the final approved copy to the Program Office, uploading it here. ☐ Complete the Permission to View form (available from the Program Assistant) indicating whether or not you grant permission for the IP to be viewed by other students.